M-Saad-Saeed/SwiftBot-Navigation/README.md

 This code is to be used with swiftbot api and swiftbot robot to run the program.
-This code used basicc oop (inheritance) to call all classes in main Navigation class This code fullfills all of the following requirements:
+This code used basic oop (inheritance) to call all classes in main Navigation class This code fullfills all of the following requirements:
                        Functional Requirements
 1)	Program should start with the scanning the QR Code and decoding commands.